jsog/jsog/README.md

 ## Implementation

+JSOG is designed to be easily implemented across platforms.
+These implementations are typically less than a dozen lines of real code.

+### JavaScript

 [The github project which contains this README](https://github.com/stickfigure/jsog) includes a JavaScript implementation of JSOG.
 It can be used to convert between a cyclic object graph and JSOG strings: